Pitts and Intuitionistic Multi-Succedent: Uniform Interpolation for KM: Conclusion

 As is standard in structural proof theory, sequents are expressions of the shape $\Gamma\Ra\Delta$ where the \emph{antecedent} $\Gamma$ and the \emph{succedent} $\Delta$ are multisets of formulas.
 We present the calculus $\GfourKM$ in Figure~\ref{fig:iseq-pc}.

 \hypertarget{seq:GfourKM}{ } The modal rules of $\GfourKM$ are straightforwardly adapted from $\GfouriSLt$~\cite{ShiGieGorIem23} to the multi-succedent context, and most non-modal rules are directly taken from $\GfouriP'$.
+See in particular~\cite[Section 2.4]{ShiGieGorIem23} for an explanation of the rule~$\ImpLBox$.
 Still, two essential - and interdependent - features of our calculus need commenting: the presence of multisets on the right-hand side of sequents, and the surprising shape of the implication right rule.
 Both are targeted at proving the axiom $\KMax$ and hence the sequent $\Box p\Ra q\lor(q\to p)$.

 Without a rule for disjunction on the right preserving both disjuncts we cannot prove this sequent: this calls for multi-succedent sequents, giving the rule $\OrR$ of our calculus.
 Such sequents can be used for $\IL$, as first shown by Maehara~\cite{Mae54}, and popularised by Dragalin~\cite{Drag88}.
 Furthermore, this approach can be ported to the terminating calculus $\GfouriP$ to obtain a multi-succedent terminating calculus $\GfouriP'$ for $\IL$~\cite[Section 7]{DycNeg00}.
 This calculus has been used as basis for intuitionistic modal logics (with diamond)~\cite{DalGreOli21}, an example we follow for our calculus by straightforwardly adapting $\GfouriSLt$'s modal rules~\cite{ShiGieGorIem23} to multi-succedent sequents, and providing modifications to the rules $\ImpR$ and $\ImpLImp$.